Who We Are

 Founding Director

 Shawna Thompson founded Sunbeam Nature School in 2020 with a clear and courageous vision: to offer children and families a safe, healing, and joyful outdoor learning experience during a time of cultural uncertainty and disconnection.
-What began as a response to crisis has since grown into a thriving, interconnected community rooted in nature, justice, and care.
+What began as a response to crisis has since grown into a thriving, interconnected community rooted in environmental and social justice.

 A mother of two and a lifelong educator, Shawna brings over 25 years of experience working with children in a wide range of learning environments.
-She was a founding teacher at several of San Francisco’s most innovative and respected early childhood programs, where she cultivated her passion for weaving outdoor exploration with hands-on, inquiry-based learning.
+She was a founding teacher at a few of San Francisco’s most innovative and respected independent schools, where she cultivated her passion for nature education with hands-on, inquiry-based learning.

 The Story of Our Name

-Our story begins with a child’s drawing from her imagination.
-She bravely shared it with her teacher.
+It began many years ago with a child bravely sharing her drawing with her teacher.
 What unfolded for her and her peers was a collective group identity as “artist-scientists”.

 Our founder, Shawna was inspired to name our school “Sunbeam” from a very fond and impactful memory from the spring of 2011, when she was teaching in the foggy Presidio of San Francisco.

 A five-year-old student had drawn an image of an idea in her journal, a dreamcatcher-like design she called a “Sun Trap.”
+It was like a mandala, showing an instinctive understanding of radial symmetry.
 Her idea was to attract sunshine into the sun porch adjacent to their classroom to make it brighter and warmer.
 It was such an amazing idea that the class formed a “Sun Trap Committee.”
 Their goal was to find the friendliest materials for the sun.

-Together, they built a sculpture from an upturned umbrella, decorating its frame with shimmering, translucent treasures: a collaborative gift for their school, an amazing product after months of discovery, intention, discussions both analytical and whimsical, a museum field trip, and painstaking hours of gluing, attaching and wire-wrapping.
+Together, they built a sculpture from a transformed umbrella frame, decorating it with shimmering, translucent treasures: a collaborative gift for their school, an amazing product after months of discovery, intention, discussions both analytical and whimsical, a museum field trip, and painstaking hours of gluing, attaching and wire-wrapping.

-Years later, when Shawna began envisioning a school rooted in joy, wellbeing, creativity, and possibility, Sunbeam felt like the perfect name, in hopes of illuminating the importance of play, where big dreams are welcome and children are free to shine.
+Years later, when Shawna began envisioning a learning community that centered children’s rights, joy, wellbeing, creativity, and possibility, Sunbeam felt like the perfect name, in hopes of illuminating the importance of play, where big ideas are welcome and children are free to shine.